 Last year more people died from lung cancer than from breast cancer, colon cancer and prostate cancer combined.
 Unfortunately, lung cancer misdiagnosis delays treatment and reduces survival time.
 With proper attention to the patient’s symptoms, medical records and established diagnostic standards, many misdiagnosed cases could be prevented.Was your lung cancer diagnosis delayed?
-Get a free consultation from an experienced lawyer today
+Get a free consultation today

 Why People Are Filing Lung Cancer Misdiagnosis Lawsuits

 Cancer is hard enough to treat when doctors diagnose it early.
-However, when diagnosis is delayed due to a missed screening or a failure to recognize symptoms of cancer, treatment can become even more difficult.
+However, when a diagnosis is delayed due to a missed screening or a failure to recognize symptoms of cancer, treatment can become even more difficult.

 Unfortunately, lung cancer is fairly easy to misdiagnose due to the subtlety of its symptoms.
 Diagnosis becomes even more difficult if doctors do not follow the appropriate screening and testing procedures.
-If diagnosis is delayed, a patient may not be able to start treatment until their cancer has progressed to a more advanced stage, possibly with a substantially lower 5-year survival rate.
+If a diagnosis is delayed, a patient may not be able to start treatment until their cancer has progressed to a more advanced stage, possibly with a substantially lower 5-year survival rate.
 Thus, medical professionals who fail to follow the diagnostic process thoroughly could be considered negligent and become liable in a medical malpractice lawsuit.